myles-trimble/myles-trimble.github.io/_posts/2026-02-12-enhancing-targeting-accuracy.md

 One effective method of avoiding this over-fitting, is to apply a *max depth* to the Decision Tree, meaning we only allow it to split the data a certain number of times before it is required to stop.

 We initially trained our model with a placeholder depth of 5, but unfortunately, we don't necessarily know the *optimal* number for this.
-Below we will loop over a variety of values and assess which gives us the best predictive performance!
+Below we will loop over a variety of values and assess which gives us the best predictive performance.

 <br>
 ```python